sfu-natlang/sfu-natlang.github.io/_posts/2018-04-10-Artashes-Attention-is-all-you-need.md

 ---
 layout: post
-title: "Artashes will talk about "Attention is all you need" paper in our lab meeting"
+title: "Artashes will talk about 'Attention is all you need' paper in our lab meeting"
 root: ../../
 ---